pantaluna/esp32_mjd_components/components/mjd_hcsr501/README.md

 - Sensing angle: 110 degrees.
 - Sensing distance: 0.3 - 5 meter.
-- Some models can be extended with a photoresistor so that the module is only active when it is dark.
+- Some models can be extended with **a LDR photoresistor model 5528 (bright=8-20 KiloOhm, dark=1 MegaOhm)** so that the module is only enabled when it is dark.
 - The sensor is designed to adjust to slowly changing conditions that would happen normally as the day progresses and the environmental conditions change.
 - The module contains the BISS0001 PIR motion detector IC.
 It processes the output of the analog sensor and transforms it in a digital signal.
 - The HC-SR501 module contains the Holtek HT7133-1 regulator IC.
 It regulates the voltage 5V down to 3.3V.